nichoth/cloudinary-upload-action/README.md

 ### Multiple files upload

-You can upload multiple files with the `images` parameter putting a file path pattern.
+You can upload multiple files with the `images` parameter by putting a file path pattern.

 ```yaml
     - name: Cloudinary Upload Images